Mark Boyle (Moneyless Man): Moneyless lifestyle

+Boyle's next article in The Guardian was published on 25 March 2017 and in it, Boyle noted that he went three months so far without using technology.
+Boyle wrote that he was recently interviewed for a television show about digital privacy and the future of technology (he does not mention the name of the show).
+One of the first questions the presenter of the show (a woman, but her name is not given in the article) asked Boyle was "Do you not get really bored?"
+In response, Boyle laughed.
+Boyle noted that he does get this question asked a lot by various people curious about his choice to not use technology.
+The answer Boyle gives to this question is no, he does not get bored.
+Boyle says that he has lots of things to do and so he doesn't get bored.
+By this time, Boyle has a girlfriend as he mentions that she "would like nothing better than to take to the road with the horses for an adventure, stopping of at a lake for a wash and a swim".
+Boyle ends his article by urging people to stop using tech and saying that they can minimise their use of it as for most people, completely removing tech from their lives is probably not desirable or practical.
+Boyle warns that he believes that one consequence of not taking a critical view of tech is his belief that they will be "sex robots" available by 2027 (ten years after the article publication) and many humans will use those instead of having relations with other humans, leading to a loss of intimacy and emotional connection.

 Freeconomy Community

 The Freeconomy Community was created to allow people to share, moving away from exchange economies towards a pay it forward philosophy.
 The original www.justfortheloveofit.org site shared similarities with websites such as The Freecycle Network, Freegle and Streetbank, and in 2014 Streetbank and Freeconomy decided that "the two projects would be so much stronger if they came together" and merged.

 Freeskilling

 Alongside the online component of the Freeconomy Community, several areas including Bristol and London hold Freeskilling sessions, where freeconomists take turns to pass on their skills in free one-off evening classes.
 Past topics have included subjects ranging from charity fundraising and anger management to bicycle maintenance, bread-making and campaigning skills.

 Freeconomy Blog

 Boyle has been the primary author of the Freeconomy Blog since it was launched in 2007.
 Guest writers have recently included fellow moneyless people Heidemarie Schwermer, Daniel Suelo and Tomi Astikainen.

 The Freeconomy Village

 Boyle is currently working with others to set up the UK's first land-based Freeconomic community.
 Other founding members include Shaun Chamberlin, author of The Transition Timeline (2009), and Fergus Drennan, also known as the BBC's 'Roadkill Chef'.